Transfer VM From AWS EC2 to Akamai Using Disk Images

 }

-, the image is ready for download from the S3 bucket.
+When the State value changes to completed, the disk image is ready for download from your S3 bucket.

 Download Image File from S3

-Download the generated .raw file from S3 to your local machine.
-This can be done through the AWS Console or by running the following command:
+1. Download the exported .raw disk image from your S3 bucket to your local machine.
+You can do this using either the AWS Console or the following AWS CLI command:

 aws s3 cp s3://BUCKET_NAME/exports/IMAGE_FILE ./